nihalxofficial/HomeCrew-Home-Services-Platform/README.md

 > Never commit `.env.local` to version control.
 >
 > ⚠️ `NEXT_PUBLIC_*` variables are baked into the JavaScript bundle at **build time**.
 If you change one, rebuild the app rather than just restarting it.
+>
+> Gemini/Groq API keys are configured on the server side only — see the [server README](https://github.com/nihalxofficial/HomeCrew-Server) for those variables.

 ---